Mimi's Organic Eats » Recipes » Cookies

 Traditional Monster Cookies are thick, soft, and chewy peanut butter cookies with oats and M&Ms. Why they are called Monster Cookies is not really known.
 But some say it’s because they combine different types of cookies (peanut butter, oatmeal, M&M) making them like the Frankenstein of cookies with everything mashed up into one.
 Whatever the reason, they are a delicious mash up of cookies!

-While I’m a huge fan of organic cookies, and an advocate for enjoying sweets daily, many nostalgic cookie flavors can include a lot of harmful ingredients!
+While I’m a huge fan of homemade cookies, and an advocate for enjoying a small dessert daily, many nostalgic cookie flavors can include a lot of harmful ingredients!
 Traditional Monster Cookies are made with M&Ms which include artificial colors, artificial flavors, soy, seed oils and more.
-But you can make Organic Monster Cookies!

 Ingredients